th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

       When taking the transformation into account the resulting layer(s) will follow the fundamental model as it is presented above.
-Also observe that adding such tokens exponentially increases the address space in the fundemental representation, ensuring that such approaches inherently can't scale.
+Also observe that adding such tokens may drastically increase the address space in the fundemental representation.

-[^8]: Some may think that it's possible to broadcast on a non-tree
+[^8]: Is it possible to broadcast on a non-tree graph by pruning in
-      graph by pruning in some way, shape or form.
-There are two things to consider.
+      some way, shape or form?
+There are some things to consider.
 First, if the pruning is done to eliminate links in the graph, let's say in a way that STP prunes links on an Ethernet or VLAN, then this is operation is equivalent creating a new broadcast layer.
 We call this enrollment and adjacency management.
 This will be explained in the next sections.
-Second is adding the name of the (source) node plus a token/identifier/cookie as a packet header in order to detect packets that have traveled in a loop, and dropping them when they do.
-This is pulling the wool over ones eyes in a similar way as in [^6].
-This solution can be transformed into a fundamental broadcast layer by again considering the (token, node name) space as the new name space and redrawing the graph, in which the "cut off loops" will be arms in the tree.
-In the same way as for unicast layers with loops, this will be an exponential increase in the number of nodes in the representing broadcast tree when compared to the starting graph, indicating again that this kind of solution can not scale.
+Second is trying to get around loops by adding the name of the (source) node plus a token/identifier/cookie as a packet header in order to detect packets that have traveled in a loop, and dropping them when they do.
+This kind of network doesn't fit neither the broadcast layer nor the unicast layer.
+But the thing is: it also _doesn't work_ at any reasonable scale, as all packets need to be tracked, at least in theory, forever.
+Assuming packet ordering is preserved inside a layer a big no-no. Another line of thinking may be to add a decreasing counter to avoid loops, but it goes down a similar rabbit hole.
+How large to set the counter?
+This also doesn't scale.
+These solution may work for some use cases, but they don't work _in general_.